 Copper mineralization has been intersected at shallow depths on various mineralized structures extending over approximately 12 km across the Project (Figures 3 and 4).
 Intervals for which the Company has assays generally range from 1.5 to 3.5 meters thick.
-To date drilling has targeted previously known mineralized structures and work has not been directed towards the larger scale deposit model pending completion of the magnetic and IP surveys.
-A summary of the best mineralized intercepts from the recently completed phase one drilling are listed below.
-A detailed table with locations is included at the end of the release.
-Drill core is logged in the Company core facility and descriptions entered into a data base.
-See below for a detailed description of the sampling procedure.
+The first phase of drilling targeted previously known mineralized structures and work was not directed towards the larger scale deposit model pending completion of the magnetic and IP surveys.
+A summary of the best mineralized intercepts from the phase one drilling are listed below.